hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 ## You need accountability to get leverage

 To get rich, you need to get leverage, which can come from labor (somebody works for you), capital (somebody gives you money), or code or media.
-To get these things, you need to up credibility by building these under your own name.
+To get these things, you need to build up credibility by building these under your own name.
 Having accountability allows you to take credit when things go well but also take risk of failure, humiliation.
 You’re taking greater downside risk for greater upside.
 That is not bad in reality because even if you fail in public, you actually gain a lot of power.
 Look at people like Kanye, Oprah, Elon.
 They sometime fail big but they're are still very wealthy and powerful because their name are such powerful brandings.

 Plus, you’re less replaceable if you have high accountability.